-When you’re finished at the Uffizi, make your way to the Ponte Vecchio bridge that is nearby, and stroll across while admiring the jewelry sparkling from every shop window and the views of the river on either side.
+When you’re finished at the Uffizi, make your way to the nearby Ponte Vecchio and stroll across it while admiring the jewelry sparkling from every shop window and the views of the river on either side.

 Once you’re on the other side of the river, it’s time to find food: there are countless restaurants to choose from, but if you’re hoping to eat pizza during your 2 days in Florence, the best place in the city is right around the corner.

-Make your way to the Boboli Gardens.
+Make your way to the Boboli Gardens (and maybe Palazzo Pitti).